Ishika13/Coursera-HTML-CSS/README.md

 # Coursera
-Complete project of Module 5 from the coursera course - HITM, CSS and JavaScript for beginners.
+Complete project of Module 5 from the coursera course - HTML, CSS and JavaScript for beginners.